rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

 However they each have drawbacks that can make them difficult to use.

-1. **Imperative paradigm** - projects like IPyWidgets and Bokeh have not embraced the same declarative design principle pioneered by front-end developers.
+1. **Imperative paradigm** - projects like IPyWidgets and Bokeh have not embraced the same declarative design principles pioneered by front-end developers.

-2. **Limited capabilities** - At their initial inception, the development of these libraries was driven by the visualization needs of data scientists, so creating even moderately complex UI layouts can be challenging.
+2. **Limited layouts** - At their initial inception, the developers of these libraries were driven by the visualization needs of data scientists, so the ability to create complex UI layouts was never an engineering goal.

 3. **Restrictive ecosystems** - UI components developed for one framework cannot be easily ported to any of the others because their APIs are either too complex, undocumented, or are structurally inaccesible.

-A future article will address specific comparisons to each of the projects mentioned above, but for now we'll just focus on IDOM and its solutions to the problems above.
+A future article will address specific comparisons to each of the projects mentioned above, but for now we'll just focus on how IDOM and its solutions to the problems above.

 ## Declarative Components